AI Governance Diagnostic

 One engagement.
 One report.
 One outcome: evidence.

-A deterministic, point-in-time diagnostic that finds the structural governance gaps in your agentic AI stack and tells you exactly what to fix, why it matters, and what to do next.
+A deterministic, point-in-time diagnostic that finds the structural governance gaps in your AI deployment and tells you exactly what to fix, why it matters, and what to do next.
+Same inputs.
+Same findings.
+Every time.

 01

-The intake captures where AI is operating inside your organisation — workflows, decision points, autonomy boundaries, data flows.
-You complete the form.
-We resolve any ambiguities on a short verification call before the engine runs.
+The intake captures where AI is operating inside your organisation: workflows, decision points, autonomy boundaries, and data flows.
+One question at a time.
+Ten minutes.

 02

-Your intake is run against a fixed-scope governance model.
+Your intake is evaluated against a fixed-scope governance model.
 No maturity scoring.
 No opinion.
 The same inputs always produce the same outputs.
-The engine evaluates your deployment against structural governance gaps — every finding maps to a named regulatory obligation.
+Every finding maps to a named regulatory obligation.

 03